Sizzl/LeagueAssault/README.md

 #####  Admin Commands
-The following commands may be executed by a server admin only and must be proceeded by the admin command (e.g admin StartMatch):
+The following commands may be executed by a server admin only and must be preceeded by the admin command (e.g admin StartMatch):

-StartMatch: Requires that Tournament Mode be active.
+**StartMatch**: Requires that Tournament Mode be active.
 Resets the scores and initiates a new match.
 The first map will start after a period of time designated by FirstMapStartTime and each subsequent map after a period of time designated by SubsequentMapStartTime.
 The match will end after MatchLength maps at which point the server will pause not restarting the map and will disable match mode.
 The admin should then simply change/restart the map to return it to normal play.

 **EndMatch**: Instructs the server to terminate the match after the current map is complete.